Lentivirus

 Lentiviruses can integrate a significant amount of viral complementary DNA into the DNA of the host cell and can efficiently infect nondividing cells, so they are one of the most efficient methods of gene delivery.
 They can become endogenous, integrating their genome into the host germline genome, so that the virus is henceforth inherited by the host's descendants.

 Classification

 Five serogroups of lentiviruses are recognized, reflecting the vertebrate hosts with which they are associated (primates, sheep and goats, horses, domestic cats, and cattle).
 The primate lentiviruses are distinguished by the use of CD4 protein as a receptor and the absence of dUTPase.

-Some groups have cross-reactive gag antigens (e.g., the ovine, caprine, and feline lentiviruses).
-Antibodies to gag antigens in lions and other large felines indicate the existence of another yet to be identified virus related to feline lentivirus and the ovine/caprine lentiviruses.
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: